 Sir Granville BANTOCK (1868-1946)

-Sarah Walker (alto) – The Beloved; Anthony Rolfe Johnson (tenor) – The Poet; Brian Rayner Cook (baritone) – The Philosopher; Judith Rees (soprano), Marion Dodd (mezzo), Patricia Taylor (alto), David Fieldsend (tenor), Jeremy White (baritone), Michael George (bass) – Pots
+Sarah Walker (contralto) – The Beloved; Anthony Rolfe Johnson (tenor) – The Poet; Brian Rayner Cook (baritone) – The Philosopher; Judith Rees (soprano), Marion Dodd (mezzo), Patricia Taylor (contralto), David Fieldsend (tenor), Jeremy White (baritone), Michael George (bass) – Pots

 BBC Singers; BBC Symphony Orchestra/Norman Del Mar